Superlllas2/Y2-Customer-Project/README.md

 - Movement             - WASD
 - Sprint               - Hold Shift
 - Use water detector   - E
-- Pick-up the pipe     - Left Click
+- Pick up the pipe     - Left Click
 - Rotate the pipe      - Hold R while holding LeftClick
 - Spawn a pipe         - Left-click one of the spawners
 - Spawn a pump         - 8
 - Pipe rotation        - Mouse movement
+- Disconnect pipe      - Left click on the pipe that is already connected

 How to play: